 When a Tusculum College student is involved in an off-campus offense, Campus Safety Officers may assist with the investigation in cooperation with law enforcement to limit the disruption to the community.
-Tusculum College retains disciplinary jurisdiction for student (individual) and corporate (group or organization) conduct on College premises (whether owned, leased or managed), and student organization off-campus housing should it develop, as well as at College events.
+Tusculum College retains disciplinary jurisdiction for student (individual) and corporate (group or organization) conduct on College premises (whether owned, leased, or managed), and student organization off-campus housing should it develop, as well as at College events.
 Behaviors occurring off-campus may also be addressed if they present a risk to the health or safety of students or others, or otherwise adversely affect the educational mission of the institution whether during periods of academic coursework or not (any exceptions to the Code must be approved by the Dean of Students and explicitly communicated by the faculty or staff in charge).
-Although the College is not responsible or liable for student non-College expectations and policies and call into question a student's suitability as a member of the College community.
-Tusculum College operates no facilities off-campus for student organizations nor is aware of any campus organization maintaining an interest in an off-campus facility.
+Although the College is not responsible or liable for student non-College activities, it does reserve the right to take action in response to non-College events or behavior that would violate College expectations and policies and call into question a student's suitability as a member of the College community.
+Tusculum College operates no facilities off-campus for student organization.